 If you plan to be a co-borrower, consider your own debt-to-income ratio.
 As a co-borrower, you’ll take on the debt from your child’s mortgage, even if he or she is paying the bills, which could prevent you from obtaining other loans or financing options in the future.

 While your child can benefit from your advice and guidance, consider bringing in experts to outline the details of loan products, review tax ramifications or even evaluate your — or your child’s — personal finances.

-Look for a lender willing take the time to explain the various loan options and borrowing processes to your child, even if you already know the drill from your own experience.
+Look for a lender willing to take the time to explain various loan options and borrowing processes to your child, even if you already know the drill from your own experience.
 It’s important that your child has an opportunity to raise his or her own concerns and ask questions.
-In some cases, you may want to facilitate a conversation with your child and their lender to ensure that everyone is on the same page.
+In some cases, you may want to facilitate a conversation with your child and his or her lender to ensure that everyone is on the same page.